-A range of inventive and highly playful cocktails are the top draw at Scarfe’s Bar, where witty irreverence is the order of the day.
-Artfully social and a mere stone’s throw from Covent Garden, the bar is named after famous British caricaturist and artist Gerald Scarfe.
+A range of inventive and highly playful cocktails is the top draw at Scarfe’s Bar, where witty irreverence is the order of the day.
+Artfully social and a mere stone’s throw from Covent Garden, the cosy library bar is named after famous British caricaturist and artist Gerald Scarfe.

 This award-winning, Scandi-themed cocktail bar has won numerous awards since it first swung open its doors in 2016, and has featured in the prestigious ‘Best Bars in the World’ list countless times.
 They’ve since swiftly expanded to three locations across Shoreditch, Soho, and Borough, bringing their gastronomical sips to even more Londoners.

 6. The Connaught Bar, Grosvenor Square

-For the second year running, London’s Connaught Bar was crowned the best cocktail bar in the world multiple times.
+London’s Connaught Bar has been crowned the best cocktail bar in the world multiple times.
 Once alone is impressive, but to win it multiple times speaks to the quality of the bar.
-Under the leadership of Director of Mixology Agostino Perrone, Head Mixologist Giorgio Bargiani, and Bar Manager Maura Milia, this swish spot was feted for their innovative, seemingly effortless cocktails and a consistent brilliance that had seen it kicking around the upper echelons of the list for a few years now.
+Under the leadership of Director of Mixology Agostino Perrone, Head Mixologist Giorgio Bargiani, and Bar Manager Maura Milia, this swish spot was feted for their innovative, seemingly effortless cocktails and a consistent brilliance that had seen it kicking around the upper echelons of the list for years now.

-So what better spot in town then to enjoy a glass of whisky or two?
-They’ve got a whole host of lovely whisky-based cocktails, and a range of single malts – including Islay and Highlands – as well as Japanese and American varieties.
+So what better spot in town to enjoy a glass of whisky or two?
+They’ve got a whole host of lovely whisky-based cocktails and a range of single malts – including Islay and Highlands – as well as Japanese and American varieties.

 8. The Sun Tavern, Bethnal Green

-The Sun Tavern is a raucous London bar centred around delicious craft beer, live music, classically-inspired cocktails and great craic with both staff and punters alike.
+The Sun Tavern is a raucous London bar centred around delicious craft beer, live music, classically-inspired cocktails, and great craic.
 They also claim to have London’s largest selection of Irish whiskey and ‘the world’s largest collection of Poitín’.
 For those not in the know, that’s ‘Irish moonshine’ – better order a pint of water while you’re at it!

-They’ve got over 200 different whiskies on offer here – including a rare and vintage shelf known as ‘The Private Collection’ – and this list is always ever-growing.
+They’ve got over 200 different whiskies on offer here, and the list is always ever-growing.
 It’s definitely worth a visit to this pub if you’re in the Bethnal Green area.

 9. Boisdale, Canary Wharf

 Overlooking the picturesque Cabot Square in Canary Wharf, Boisdale brings a wee bit of Scotland all the way down to London.
-There’s no better way to while away a few hours on the Cigar Terrace amongst tartan, upholstered sofas for some hearty dining and drinking.
+Supposedly they’re “home to the UK’s largest whisky bar” – so if you haven’t been yet you’re surely missing out!

-The whisky here is – as you would expect – pretty fantastic and it comes from all over Scotland.
+The whisky here is – as you would expect – pretty fantastic and comes from all over Scotland.
 And don’t worry if the night does get a bit chilly if you’re sitting outside – there are plenty of tartan blankets on hand to keep you warm.
 More whisky bars should come with blankets!

 10. East London Liquor Company, Bow

-Rounding off this list of the best whisky bars in London is the East London Liquor Company, a charming canalside spot which was once an old glue factory.
+An essential addition to this list of the best whisky bars in London is the East London Liquor Company, a charming canalside spot which was once an old glue factory.
 It’s now a distillery that’s started pumping out some of London’s most interesting spirits – including collaborations with craft brewery 40FT and even the Kew Gardens!

 Open until 1am on Fridays and Saturdays, it can get fairly lively and it’s a great place to try some wee drams of whisky from all over the world.
-We’ll cheers to that!
+We’ll raise a glass to that!